MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/trial-signup.md

 Your trial includes the same features as the paid version.
 The links below guide you through some of the key features.

+> [!NOTE]
+> You must have a Microsoft Teams or Dynamics 365 Remote Assist license to make calls from the Dynamics 365 Guides HoloLens app.

 - [Get started](get-started.md)
 - [Get an overview of authoring in Dynamics 365 Guides](authoring-overview.md)
 - [Learn how to author with the PC app](pc-app-overview.md)